brianclements/pkictl/README.md

     However, some configuration is welcomed for certain items to allow for efficient use of configuration files.

+    1. CA Settings
-    1. `$PKICTL_ORG`: This sets "myorg.local" in the above examples.
+        * `$PKICTL_ORG`: This sets "myorg.local" in the above examples.
 Must be the same as the "organizationName" value in the openssl configuration file.
-    2. `$PKICTL_CONFIG_DIR`: defaults to `$PWD`, sets location of configuration files.
+        * `$PKICTL_CONFIG_DIR`: defaults to `$PWD`, sets location of configuration files.
-    3. `$PKICTL_CA_DIR`: defaults to `$PWD`, sets root location of your CA directory.
+        * `$PKICTL_CA_DIR`: defaults to `$PWD`, sets root location of your CA directory.
 This is where all newly generated certs and keys go.
+        * `$PKICTL_CA_EXTENSIONS`: set this prior to signing commands to select alternate certificate extensions to include from your configuration file.
+When unset, defaults from your configuration file are used.
+        * `$PKICTL_CA_POLICY`: set this prior to signing commands to select alterate distinguished name matching policies for signing your certificate.
+When unset, defaults from your configuration file are used.
+    2. PKCS#12 Import Settings
-    4. `$PKICTL_SSL_DIR`: defaults to `/etc/ssl`, make sure this coincides with where your operating system's OpenSSL installation stores its certs/keys.
+        * `$PKICTL_SSL_DIR`: defaults to `/etc/ssl`, make sure this coincides
+          with where your operating system's OpenSSL installation stores its certs/keys.
 It is where `pkictl eecert import` will install the directory containing end-entity certs and private keys.
-The directory it will make and use is `$PKICTL_SSL_DIR/$PKICTL_ORG`.
+The organization name is automatically extracted from the certificates themselves and used as a subfolder under `/etc/ssl`.
-    5. `$PKICTL_CLIENTCERTS_DIR`: defaults to `/etc/ssl/certs`, sets directory for
+        * `$PKICTL_CLIENTCERTS_DIR`: defaults to `/etc/ssl/certs`, sets
-       symlinking root/intermediate CA certs if your installation has an alternative spot for imported certs (i.e.
+          directory for symlinking root/intermediate CA certs if your installation has an alternative spot for imported certs (i.e.
           `/usr/local/share/ca-certificates`).
 In other words, a location where your installation's `update-ca-certificates` command can find your custom certs and do it's hashing.
-    6. `$PKICTL_IMPORT_DIR`: defaults to `$PWD`, sets location of where to look for PKCS#12 files for `pkictl eecert import` command.
+        * `$PKICTL_IMPORT_DIR`: defaults to `$PWD`, sets location of where to look for PKCS#12 files for `pkictl eecert import` command.
-    7. `$PKICTL_PKCS12_PASS`: password used to open PKCS#12 file.
+        * `$PKICTL_PKCS12_PASS`: password used to open the PKCS#12 file.
-    7. `$PKICTL_CA_EXTENSIONS`: set this prior to signing commands to select alternate certificate extensions to include from your configuration file.
-       When unset, defaults from your configuration file are used.
-    8. `$PKICTL_CA_POLICY`: set this prior to signing commands to select alterate distinguished name matching policies for signing your certificate.
-When unset, defaults from your configuration file are used.

 ## Usage